Visa pathways to live and work in the Northern Territory

 Other Australian Government Visas

-Review NT nomination eligibility and how to apply for a GSM 190 or 491 visa.
-Check your occupation against the NT Migration Occupation List.
+If you are a skilled worker seeking employment, check the eligibility requirements for Northern Territory nomination and learn how to apply for a GSM 190 or 491 visa.
+You should also confirm that your occupation is listed on the NT Migration Occupation List.

-See PALM for employer registration and worker readiness steps.
+If you are from the Pacific Islands or Timor-Leste, visit the PALM website for information about employer registration and worker readiness steps.

-For detailed criteria, processing times and fees always refer to the Department of Home Affairs visa pages.
+For detailed criteria, processing times and fees always refer to the Australian Government's Department of Home Affairs website.